dxpr/dxpr_theme/.github/pull_request_template.md

 - [ ] My change requires a new QA test.
 - [ ] I have updated the documentation accordingly.
 - [ ] All new and existing tests passed.

+After going over the checklist and ensuring your PR is ready, you can request a review from @jjroelofs